efeelize/eng/kaiyan/shopping/brand_lonely_planet.md

 > After so many young people inquired about their trip, the Wheelers wrote "South East Asia on a Shoestring /'ʃustrɪŋ/ " which quickly became the backpackers' bible.The book eventually evolved into Lonely Planet, the world's most beloved travel guidebooks informing and inspiring travellers around the globe.

-> Ever wondered where Lonely Planet got its name?
+> Ever wondered [你是否好奇过]where Lonely Planet got its name?
 It actually started as a mistake when Tony Wheeler misheard a song line.
 The actual lyrics were "lovely planet".
-But he decided to stick with the name because Lonely Planet stood out more.
+But he decided to stick with the name because Lonely Planet stood out more[更别具一格].

 > They were more adventurous /əd'vɛntʃərəs/ [adj.爱冒险的], and I mean travel in the sixties and seventies was for the wealthy.And, so the hippies kind of they wanted to do these things but of course being hippies they didn't have a lot of cash, so yeah they kind of made travelling and backpacking more mainstream.